robertoalonsotrillo/_Demiurge_/README.md

 4. The model combines and merges into a new `.wav` audio file thesegments referenced by the replaced descriptors from the query function.

-The [prediction notebook](https://github.com/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb) for the descriptor model is located in [predict_notebook/](https://github.com/buganart/descriptor-transformer/tree/main/predict_notebook).To train the model please use the following [notebook](https://colab.research.google.com/drive/1xUrh2pNUBTMO4s4YPsxAbUdTdlHjTeVU?usp=sharing).
+To train the model please use the following [notebook](https://colab.research.google.com/drive/1xUrh2pNUBTMO4s4YPsxAbUdTdlHjTeVU?usp=sharing).